EliasMo/FirewallRuleAuto/README.md

 # Automated Firewall Rule Management with PowerShell

 This project focuses on creating a PowerShell script for efficient management of firewall rules on Windows Server 2022.
 The script will allow users to list existing rules, create new rules, modify rules, and remove rules.
-The goal is to automate the firewall rule configuration process, enhancing security measures and streamlining administration tasks.

 - <b> Key Features </b>